clawpack/geoclaw_tutorial_csdms2024/quillayute/README.md

 to open a terminal window and make sure that Clawpack and other needed tools are available.

+In the terminal, move to this directory before executing commands below:

+    cd $HOME/geoclaw_tutorial_csdms2024/quillayute

 You will need to obtain a small topography DEM needed for this example:

     make topo